ufjschool/ob-s14/drafts/second/HauntedStory.md

 An hour and a half had gone by.
 I had more t’s to cross and i’s to dot, but I was too consumed, consumed in who Boothby and Bolejack were as people and what good they did for others, others with problems I had no idea about.

-“When we go to people and they say “I’ve never told anyone about this,’ it’s this gush of relief that they have and instantly, even without doing the investigation, we’ve helped them physiologically, just being able to let them open up and share what they’ve experienced,” Boothby said.
+“When we go to people and they say 'I’ve never told anyone about this,’ it’s this gush of relief that they have and instantly, even without doing the investigation, we’ve helped them physiologically, just being able to let them open up and share what they’ve experienced,” Boothby said.
 “I think if people were more open about hearing about paranormal experiences without being judgmental, I think a lot more people would be helped right off the bat.”

 I thought about this statement during the rest of my interview with Boothby and Bolejack and continued to think about it after saying good-bye, after walking out of the Engineering Building and back home through the empty space of campus.
 I realized that I hadn’t remained completely objective in my time with them; I’d been impacted.
 Would I be willing to listen and help someone experiencing the paranormal?
 Had I been judgmental?
 I couldn’t shake these questions.
 All else said after Boothby’s statement were only details that filled the holes in the story I wanted to tell.